-Compensation shall be calculated using the weighted index for consumer prices for the month of the incident, which is established by the Luxembourg Central Department for Statistics and Economic Studies (STATEC), with the 01/01/1948 basis.
+Compensation shall be calculated using the weighted index for consumer prices for the month of the incident, which is established by the National Institute of statistics and economic studies (STATEC), with the 01/01/1948 basis.

 Legal heirs shall receive compensation paid in the event of death unless employees stipulate otherwise.